UPDATED JUNE 15, 2026

 Anna values long-term relationships and likes to feel she has your attention, respect and loyalty.

-She’s driven by emotion and cares about the impact of her buying decisions on the people around her.
-But she’s also charismatic and will try to win others around to her way of thinking.
+In life and work, she’s driven by emotion and cares about the impact of her buying decisions on the people around her.
+But she’s also charismatic and will try to win others around to her way of thinking if she feels convinced herself.

 When writing for Expressive buyers, like Anna, you need to: